torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   On quite a few distributions this will delete all other kernel files installed while also removing the kernel's entry from the boot menu.
-But on some distributions this command does not exist or will fail; in that case consult the reference section, as your Linux distribution needs special care.
+But on some distributions kernel-install does not exist or leaves boot-loader entries or kernel image and related files behind; in that case remove them as described in the reference section.

   [:ref:`details<makeroom_bisref>`]